Spotify, Apple Music and 4 more: What's the best music app for you?

 - You can control what you hear or search for new music using Siri on iOS devices.

-- Currently the only choice for Apple HomePod users who want to use voice control.
+- It's currently the only choice for Apple HomePod owners who want to request songs by voice.

 The Bad